ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 ### Handles

-Pype requires handle information in shot metadata even if they are set to 0.
+OpenPype requires handle information in shot metadata even if they are set to 0.
 For this you need to add handles tags to the main clip (Should be the one with Hierarchy tag).
 This way we are defining a shot property.
 In case you wish to have different handles on other subsets (e.g. when plateBG is longer than plateFG) you can add handle tags with different value to this longer plate.